IntersectMBO/plutus/doc/docusaurus/docs/index.md

 To develop and deploy a smart contract, you also need off-chain code for building transactions, submitting transactions, deploying smart contracts, querying for available UTXOs on the chain, and so on.
 You may also want a front-end interface for your smart contract for a better user experience.

 Plutus allows all programming to be done from a [single Haskell library](https://intersectmbo.github.io/plutus/haddock/latest).
 This lets developers build secure applications, forge new assets, and create smart contracts in a predictable, deterministic environment with the highest level of assurance.
-Furthemore, developers don’t have to run a full Cardano node to test their work.
+Furthermore, developers don’t have to run a full Cardano node to test their work.

 With Plutus you can: